 Place: European University Institute, Florence

-Scientific Coordinators: Corinna Unger, Regina Grafe and Lucy Riall (EUI)
+Scientific Coordinator: Corinna Unger, Regina Grafe and Lucy Riall (EUI)

 The ongoing ‘migration crisis’ in the Mediterranean weighs heavily on European policy-makers, humanitarian organisations, and civil society representatives.
 Due to political pressures resulting from the immediacy of these situations, reactions are ad-hoc at best, leaving both practitioners and the public feeling frustrated and disheartened.